 If your rib injury compensation claims are strong, we will proceed under our No Win, No Fee agreement, which you can find out more about in the next section.

-At the time you are injured, your immediate thought won’t be about getting evidence to support your claim.
+At the time you suffer an injury, your immediate thought won’t be about getting evidence to support your claim.
 However, it is something you will need to think about if you are going to claim damages.
 That’s because you will have to show how the accident happened, who caused it and how you sustained your injured ribs.
 Therefore, we’ve written this section to help you understand what sort of information could help you.

 - Photographs of the accident scene.
 If you’re able to do so, we’d suggest taking as many pictures as possible before the scene is cleared.